 Again, keep in mind that brown recluse spider reduction is an ongoing service of constant pest protection.
 It isn't a quick fix.
 Anyone who tells you that it is should not be trusted.

-For more information download our brown recluse spider info sheet.
 We look forward to assisting you with this important health concern.